Rishavkapil/automating-postgres-backup/README.md

-# TO Automate the backup of mysql data using bash script
+# TO Automate the backup of POSTGRES data using bash script

 You just need to run docker containers